martinswanson/gradle-example/README.md

-# Simple template for Gradle/Java projects with IntelliJ IDEA
+# Simple IntelliJ IDEA template for Java projects built with Gradle

 This project simplifies the set up of Java projects built with Gradle in IntelliJ IDEA.